IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

           PYTHONSTDINENCODING: "cp1047"

-    .. dropdown:: The following section explains the environment variables ...
+    .. dropdown:: The following section explains the environment variables ... (expand for more)
         :icon: info

         The following section explains the environment variables.